rachelouye/rachelouye.github.io/projects/project2.md

 ---

 ## What is it?

-During the years of my first grade through nineth grade, I took on the Japanese martial art, Kendo.
-This is also known as Japanese Fencing, in which you are given a bamboo sword called a "Shinai", to use to spar against a partner or opponent.
-However, after nine years, I decided to take on other sports and hobbies.
-Kendo was always one of those hobbies that I would have loved to get back into some day, but my time was not right due to a busy life schedule.
-Then one day it happened, I approached someone wearing Kendo Gi (the outfit that is worn) asking details on where they train and practice Kendo.
-From there, I ended up going back to train and take on the responsibility of working at a sport to become better at.
+From my first-grade through ninth-grade years, I dedicated myself in the practice of the Japanese martial art, Kendo.
+Also recognized as Japanese Fencing, this discipline involves the use of a bamboo sword called a "Shinai" for sparring against a partner or opponent.
+Despite dedicating nine years to Kendo, I eventually decided to explore other sports and hobbies.
+Kendo remained a passion I hoped to revisit, but the demands of a hectic schedule delayed my return.
+Then, one day, fate intervened; I approached an individual wearing a Kendo Gi (the traditional outfit) and inquired about the details of their training and Kendo practice.
+This encounter led me back to training, where I assumed the responsibility of revisiting enhancing my skills in the sport.

 ## Challenges

-While Kendo was not exactly a project, it was definitely a sport that motivated me to want to do better in everything I do.
-Intially, I started in a low rank, and that is when my Sensei wanted me to move up in rank.
-The ranks are given by the tests that are taken.
-These tests consists of sparring, kata, and a written test.
-The biggest challenege I faced was being comfortable performing infront of an audience while also being able to do the techniques correctly.
-Kendo consisted of hours of practice, in which I was able to participate in a tournament as well.
-This tournament really challenged me mentally, because I was going against people who are high rank and have been doing kendo since they were younger.
+While Kendo wasn't a formal project, it served as a source of motivation to excel in all aspects of my life.
+Beginning at a low rank, my Sensei encouraged me to progress further.
+Advancement in ranks was challenged through tests encompassing sparring, kata, and a written component.
+My primary challenege involved finding comfort performing in front of an audience while executing techniques flawlessly.
+The rigorous hours of Kendo practice included participation in tournaments, which posed a mental challenge as I faced opponents with higher ranks who had been practicing Kendo since childhood.

 <div class="text-center p-4">
   <img width="1000px" src="/img/Screenshot_20240123-193229~2.png" class="img-thumbnail" >